Located against the backdrop of the hills of the Inishowen Peninsula the village of Ballyliffin is a place of great natural beauty…

 The Cruckaughrim Restaurant

 Dining at the Ballyliffin Lodge & Spa Hotel offers exceptional value for money accompanied with great food and quality service.
-Their Award Winning Chefs, who received an AA Rosette for Culinary Excellence in 2018, make dining a memorable experience.learn more
+Their award winning chefs, who received an AA Rosette along with a Michelin Guide Listing in 2019, make dining a memorable experience.Learn More

-The Linx Restaurant at Ballyliffin Golf Club boasts breathtaking panoramic views of the golf complex and the Atlantic ocean.
-Enjoy dining while overlooking both courses and watching the spectacular sunsets over Pollan Bay in one of the finest restaurants in the North West.learn more
+Glashedy View Restaurant at Ballyliffin Golf Club boasts breathtaking panoramic views of the golf complex and the Atlantic ocean.
+Enjoy dining while overlooking both courses watching the spectacular sunsets over Pollan Bay in one of the finest restaurants in the North West.Learn More

 There’s always plenty to keep you entertained in the local area – music events, festivals and much more, whether for a good night out in the pub, or day out for all the family!